Mike Rojas

-Miguel Angel Rojas (born April 17, 1963) is an American former professional baseball player, coach, and manager.
+Miguel Angel Rojas (born April 17, 1963) is an American former professional baseball player, coach, and manager who currently serves as the associate manager for the Piratas de Campeche of the Mexican League.
 He played in minor league baseball as a catcher from 1983 to 1984 for the Oakland Athletics and Toronto Blue Jays organizations.
 After his playing career, he continued his involvement in professional baseball as a coach and manager for several organizations.
-He is the current manager for the Northwest Arkansas Naturals of the Double-A Texas League and the Leones del Caracas of the Venezuelan Professional Baseball League.